Custodial symmetry violation in the Georgi-Machacek model: Conclusions

-Working for concreteness in the H5plane benchmark scenario, we determined the maximum allowed scale of the custodial-symmetric theory imposing perturbative unitarity of two-to-two scalar scattering amplitudes and the experimental constraint on the $\rho$ parameter.
+In each case, we determined the maximum allowed scale of the custodial-symmetric theory imposing perturbative unitarity of two-to-two scalar scattering amplitudes and the experimental constraint on the $\rho$ parameter.
 This allowed us to quantify the maximum possible deviation of $\lambda^{\tilde h}_{WZ}$ from its SM value, as well as the branching ratios of the otherwise-fermiophobic $\tilde H_5^0$ and $\tilde H_5^{\pm}$ scalars into fermions and the mass splittings within the custodial triplet and fiveplet.
 We found that the scale of the custodial-symmetric theory could be as high as tens to hundreds of TeV, with an upper bound of 290~TeV in the H5plane benchmark.
-Subject to this upper bound, we showed that $\lambda^{\tilde h}_{WZ}$ can deviate from its SM value by at most two per mille, and that the mass splittings within the custodial triplet and the custodial fiveplet are in the range of 1--8~GeV.
-Both of these effects are too small to be probed at the LHC, but may be detectable at a future $e^+e^-$ collider.
-We also showed that the fermionic branching ratios of $\tilde H_5^0$ and $\tilde H_5^+$ can reach of order 1\% in the H5plane benchmark, which is defined for $m_5 \geq 200$~GeV.
-These fermionic decays may be more interesting for $\tilde H_5$ masses below the $WW$ and $WZ$ thresholds, where they can compete directly with the loop-induced $\gamma\gamma$ and $W\gamma$ decay modes; we leave a detailed study of this low mass region to future work.
+We showed that $\lambda^{\tilde h}_{WZ}$ can deviate from its SM value by at most two per mille when $m_5 > 200$~GeV, though larger deviations at the percent level are possible in the low-$m_5$ region even away from the resonant mixing region $m_5 \simeq m_h$.
+We also showed that the mass splittings within the custodial triplet and the custodial fiveplet are below 10~GeV over almost the entire parameter space, reaching larger values only for large scalar masses.
+Both of these custodial-violating effects are too small to be probed at the LHC, but may be detectable at a future $e^+e^-$ collider.
+Finally we showed that the fermionic branching ratios of $\tilde H_5^0$ and $\tilde H_5^+$ remain below the 10\% level, even for $\tilde H_5$ masses below the $WW$ and $WZ$ thresholds where they can compete directly with the loop-induced $\gamma\gamma$ and $W\gamma$ decay modes (with the exception of a narrow region of resonant mixing between $H_5^0$ and $h$ at 125~GeV).
+This preserves the usefulness of the $\gamma\gamma$ decay mode to put strong constraints on $\tilde H_5^0$ at low masses.